Penpix of Australia's Ashes squad

 All rounder (left-arm pace, right-hand bat)

-The left-arm seamer is on his way to becoming a regular in the shorter formats for Australia and his best chance of making a test debut will be when the team opt to play four fast bowlers.
+The left-arm seamer is on his way to becoming a regular in the shorter formats for Australia and he made his test debut in the final test of the first series of the year.

-Faulkner can swing the ball both ways, has good control and is a useful lower-order batsman.
+Faulkner can swing the ball both ways, has good control and is a useful lower-order batsman and will get his chance if Australia opt to play four fast bowlers or Watson is unfit to bowl.

 Well fancy that: Faulkner is another of the squad with a sporting pedigree, his father Peter was an all-rounder for Tasmania in the 1980s.